 This kind of genetic contamination can be a real hazard for the wild cetacean populations, and the most prestigious biodiversity conservation organizations, like the International Union for Nature Conservation (IUCN), have specific regulations to avoid this problem [70].
-Hence, transferring captive bred cetaceans to a sanctuary where they are susceptible of an accidental or voluntary release would be against the basic regulations of the IUCN.
-In this situation the use of sea pens or sanctuaries to hold captive bred cetaceans is highly unlikely to be authorized by any country.
+Hence, transferring cetaceans bred under human care to a sanctuary where they are susceptible of an accidental or voluntary release would be against the basic regulations of the IUCN.
+In this situation the use of sea pens or sanctuaries to hold cetaceans bred in zoological institutions is highly unlikely to be authorized by any country.

 Despite that the accidental escape of animals can be considered a rare event, the release of pathogens is much more likely.
 In fact it is impossible to avoid the pathogen release, as there are no filtration systems as it has been clearly shown in salmon farms [93].
 Hence, the pathogens can simply spread in the wild populations of cetaceans or other marine organisms.
 As the captive bred cetaceans have been treated with antibiotics and other veterinarian medicines, the potential release of a drug resistant pathogen is real.
 The spread of a resistant pathogen in the wild populations of cetaceans would imply a risk for the biodiversity conservation.
-In the same way the pathogens brought by the Europeans to America in the sixteen century decimated the native American populations, the drug resistant pathogens from the captive cetaceans could severely impact the wild cetaceans.
+In the same way the pathogens brought by the Europeans to America in the sixteen century decimated the native American populations, the drug resistant pathogens from the cetaceans under human care could severely impact the wild cetaceans.